Netflix/falcor/documentation/jsongraph.md

 }
 ~~~

-#### Value Coercion
+The [DataSource](http://netflix.github.io/falcor/documentation/datasources.html) implementing the abstract set operation (often, on the server) must always return either the new data after making the changes asked, or the paths whose value was changed.
+This is so that client-side cache doesn't get stale.

-The object evaluating the abstract set operation may choose to coerce the value being set into a different value.
-If so, the JSON Graph object, as well as the JSON Graph subset response will contain the coerced value after the abstract set operation completes.
-Take the following JSON Graph object, which models titles that can be viewed in an online video streaming application.
+For example, given a JSON Graph as follows:

 ~~~js
 {